Mechanism of Action

 - Strong

-Three-year controlled trials demonstrate a significant slowing of knee joint space narrowing in subjects receiving 1,500 mg/day of glucosamine sulfate, measured by standardized radiography.
+Knee cartilage that wears down more slowly over the years: over three years, controlled trials measure a significant slowing in the narrowing of the joint space (the gap between the bones) in people taking 1,500 mg/day of glucosamine sulfate, tracked by standardized radiography.

 - Moderate

-Several randomized trials report improved joint comfort as assessed by WOMAC and Lequesne functional indices after 12 to 24 weeks of daily supplementation.
+Moving with more ease day to day: several randomized trials report improved joint comfort, scored by the WOMAC and Lequesne functional indices (two standardized mobility questionnaires), after 12 to 24 weeks of daily intake.

 - Moderate